-The Department for Environment, Food & Rural Affairs (DEFRA) National Bee Unit has confirmed sighting of the Asian hornet in the Tetbury area of Gloucestershire.
-This is the first time the hornet has been discovered in the UK.
+The Department for Environment, Food & Rural Affairs (DEFRA) National Bee Unit has confirmed sighting of the Asian hornet in the Bury area of Lancashire.

-The Asian Hornet is an invasive non-native species from Asia which is a highly effective and aggressive predator of insects and can cause significant loss to bee colonies and other native species.
-It is a GB Alert Species and monitoring for its arrival is strongly recommended.
+- The Asian Hornet is an invasive non-native species from Asia which is a highly effective and aggressive predator of insects and can cause significant loss to bee colonies and other native species, monitoring for its arrival is strongly recommended.
 All beekeepers should therefore be on the look-out and further advice on what to look for and guidance on how to make a hornet trap are available via BeeBase:

 or by completing the Asian Hornet reporting form which can be accessed via the NNSS website:

 If you suspect you have seen an Asian hornet you can report this using the iPhone and Android app ‘Asian Hornet Watch’ or be emailing email@example.com Identification guides and more information are available (http://www.nonativespecies.org/alerts/asianhornet).

 Samples and photographs may be sent to Science and Advice for Scottish Agriculture (SASA) for confirmation.
 Please provide your address and contact details along with as much detail as possible about the hornet (e.g. the shape, size, colour of the body and legs as well as information on where you found it).
 Packages should be marked: “Asian Hornet sample” and sent to: